mthurlin/RunInScratch/readme.md

 - Applescript

 These are all run without arguments.
 To add arguments or use any other interpreter, add a shebang line to the top of the file.

+Before running the file, the command will cd into its base directory.